AsaiYusuke/jsonpath/README.md

 ## Basic design

 - [PEG](https://github.com/pointlander/peg) separated the JSONPath syntax analyzer from functionality itself to simplify the source.
-- The error specification allows package users to handle errors appropriately.
+- The error specification enables the package user to handle errors correctly.
 - Adopted more of the consensus behavior from the [Christoph Burgmer's json-path-comparison](https://github.com/cburgmer/json-path-comparison).
   Adapted my own behavior to the other part of the such consensus behavior that found difficult to use.
-- Equipped with numerous unit tests and tried to eliminate the bugs that return strange result.
+- Equipped with a large number of unit tests to avoid bugs that lead to unexpected results.

 ## How to use

-### * Retrieve one-time, or successively
+### * Retrieve one-time or repeated

-The `Retrieve` function returns a retrieved JSON object by a one-time sequential operation (analyzing syntax and retrieving objects) using the given JSONPath and the source JSON object :
+The `Retrieve` function returns retrieved result using JSONPath and JSON object:

 ```go
 output, err := jsonpath.Retrieve(jsonPath, src)
 ```

-The `Parse` function returns a *parser-function* that completed to analyze the JSONPath syntax.
+The `Parse` function returns a *parser-function* that completed to check JSONPath syntax.
-By using this returned *parser-function* it can be performed successively a retrieve with the same JSONPath syntax :
+By using *parser-function*, it can repeat to retrieve with the same JSONPath :

 ```go
 jsonPath, err := jsonpath.Parse(jsonPath)